mayan-edms/Mayan-EDMS/docs/index.rst

 ============

 * Search for information in the `archives of the mayan-edms mailing list`_, or `post a question`_.
-If you prefer news servers, use the gateway provided by Gname_.
+If you prefer news servers, use the gateway provided by Gmane_.
 * Report bugs with **Mayan EDMS** using Github's `ticket tracker`_.
 * Try the :doc:`FAQ <topics/faq>` -- it's got answers to many common questions.